Skip to flight searchSkip to main content

 Book Flights to South Africa from the US

 At Alternative Airlines, travelling from the USA to South Africa couldn’t be easier.
-You can pay in over 160+ currencies, including the South African Rand and the US Dollar, with a choice of over 600+ airlines worldwide.
+Pick from 600+ airlines worldwide with 40+ ways to pay, including currencies like the South African Rand and the US Dollar.

 Trusted globally